Darrenbydesign/darrens-portfolio-website/README.md

   3. What features does it need?

 ## User Stories

-  As a blank, I want to able to blank so that blank.
+  As an admin user I want to be able to create posts so that I can share what I have learned with others in a blog.
-  As a user I want to be able to create posts so that I can share what I have learned with others in a blog.
+  As an admin user I want to add pictures of my work and document them in case study fashion so that users can view the process